Google Maps alternative:Best open source maps in 2026

 1. OsmAnd

-OsmAnd is a fantastic choice when searching for an alternative to Google Maps.
+OsmAnd is a fantastic choice when searching for an alternative to Google Maps that’s open source.
 It is available on both Android and iOS devices with both free and paid subscription options.
 Free accounts have full access to maps and navigation features, but choosing a paid subscription will allow you unlimited map downloads and increases the frequency of updates.

-All subscriptions can take advantage of turn-by-turn navigation, route planning, map markers, and all the favorite features you expect from a map and navigation app in 2024.
-By making the jump to a paid subscription you get some extra features like topo maps, nautical depths, and even point-of-interest data imported from Wikipedia.
+All subscriptions can take advantage of turn-by-turn navigation, route planning, map markers, and all the favorite features you expect from a map and navigation app in 2026.
+By making the jump to a paid subscription, you get some extra features like topo maps, nautical depths, and even point-of-interest data imported from Wikipedia.

 If you are tight for cash, OsmAnd also holds regular giveaways where you can have the chance to win a paid subscription for free.

-Organic Maps is a great choice primarily because they offer support for all features of their iOS and Android apps completely offline.
+Organic Maps is a great choice open source maps tool primarily because they offer support for all features of their iOS and Android apps completely offline, and for free.
 This means if you have an old phone laying around, you can install the app, download the maps you need and presto!
 You now have an indepth digital map in the palm of your hand without needing to worry about losing or damaging your primary mobile device when exploring the outdoors.

 Organic Maps tugs our heartstrings by their commitment to privacy.
 The app can run entirely without a network connection and comes with no ads, tracking, data collection, and best of all no registration.
 You just need to download it and you’re ready to go.

-Regardless of which app you choose for replacing Google Maps, they won’t steer you wrong.
+Regardless of which of these open source mapping apps you choose to replacing Google Maps, it won’t steer you wrong.
 By choosing open source alternatives to Big Tech you can take one more step in your privacy journey.

 Wherever you might be headed, we’ve got you covered.